The Self Love Habits No One Talks About

 Where to Begin

 You don't have to do all of this at once.
-In fact, please don't.
+Please don't.

 Choose one habit.
 The one that felt like a breath of fresh air when you read it.
-The one that made something in you say — yes, that's it.
+The one that made something in you go — yes, that.

 Start there.
 Just there.
 And let the rest follow in its own time.